LTU-Machine-Learning/Inner_Speech_EEG_fMRI/README.md

 5. During the ICA decomposition part, we delete the components which correspond to motor-related artifacts such as blinking, jaw, neck, arm, or upper back.
 We performed this step by manual observation the scores shown by the ICA decomposition tool.

 6. After cleaning the data, we segment/epoch the continuous data using the script `Program_for_extracting_label_from_gT.m`
-Details:
-•	Channels 64
+     - Channels: 64
-•	Sampling rate: 512
+     - Sampling rate: 512Hz
-•	Number of stimuli: 960 which includes classes (320), fixation (320), relaxation (320)
+     - Number of stimuli: 960 which includes classes (320), fixation (320), relaxation (320)

 6. `Program_for_extracting_label_from_gT.m` will make the data suitable for further tasks; plotting and classification.